map

 Examples:

-Where the function even
+Where the function even is defined:

 function even(x: integer): text {